Common Precancerous Skin Conditions

 How To Prevent Actinic Keratosis

-While it is not feasible to reverse signs of skin damage from previous instances of unprotected sun exposure, patients can prevent the development of additional skin damage and avoid developing actinic keratoses by avoiding indoor tanning beds, minimizing sun exposure by wearing a wide-brimmed hat and clothing that covers the arms and legs, applying sunscreen with a minimum sun protection factor (SPF) of 35 to all exposed skin before going outside — reapply every two hours, and telling your dermatologist with Advanced Dermatology and Skin Cancer Center of any changes or developments to your skin.
+While it is not feasible to reverse signs of skin damage from previous instances of unprotected sun exposure, patients can prevent the development of additional skin damage and avoid developing actinic keratoses by avoiding indoor tanning beds, minimizing sun exposure by wearing wide-brimmed hats and clothing that covers the arms and legs, applying sunscreen with a minimum sun protection factor (SPF) of 35 to all exposed skin before going outside − reapply every two hours, and telling your dermatologist with Advanced Dermatology and Skin Cancer Center of any changes or developments to your skin.

 Bowen’s Disease